dbca-wa/waherb/README.md

 names have an optional taxonomic parent recorded, which can then be used to define the tree of taxonomic relationships.

+To import data from WACensus into this application, you need to generate three CSV files from WACensus data and save them to the project root (column headings are shown below to indicate the required schema):

+1. `kingdoms.csv` - KINGDOM_NAME (list of all Kingdoms)
+1. `names.csv` - NAME,TAXONOMIC_RANK,KINGDOM,NAME_ID (list of all taxa)
+1. `taxon_tree.csv`- NAME,PARENT_NAME

 ## herbarium

 This application is a prototype repository of Herbarium specimen data.
 It may be